David Goodwillie: Rape

 In January 2011, Goodwillie and his teammate David Robertson were accused of raping a woman.
 Goodwillie was charged with rape, but the Crown Office did not pursue a criminal prosecution due to insufficient evidence in law.
 However, the Criminal Injuries Compensation Authority determined that the woman had been raped and awarded her £11,000.

 In 2016, the woman took civil action against Goodwillie and Robertson, in the first case of its kind in Scotland.
 The judge ruled that they had indeed each raped her, and ordered them to pay £100,000 in compensation.
 The civil case was judged on the balance of probabilities and did not need corroboration of evidence, unlike in a Scottish criminal case.
 Soon after the case concluded Goodwillie left his club, Plymouth Argyle, while Robertson retired from football.
 Goodwillie had asked to leave Plymouth as he was considering an appeal.

 In November 2017, three appeal judges at the Court of Session upheld the ruling against Goodwillie and Robertson.

+In June 2026 the Crown Office acknowledged that the failure to prosecute Goodwillie had been an "error of judgement".